-In South Africa, Epic Enabled offers an exciting 8 day (7 nights) wheelchair accessible safari through Kruger National Park with a few added days in Cape Town if desired.
+In South Africa, Epic Enabled offers an exciting 8-day (7 nights) wheelchair accessible safari through Kruger National Park with a few added days in Cape Town if desired.
 The tour is open to individuals, friends, families & groups – disabled travellers or not.
 The affordable price and quality of the safari attracts people from all over.
 Every trip is carefully thought out to avoid any access problems.

 The safari drives take place in the early morning and late afternoon when the animals are most active and run about 2-3 hours long.
 The first 4 nights are spent in Kruger National Park with the option to do a night safari for an additional fee.
-Since Kruger National Park is enormous (2 million-hectares), the opportunity to see birds and animal life are endless.
+Since Kruger National Park is enormous (2 million hectares), the opportunity to see birds and animal life is endless.
 There are times and areas where animal life and vegetation are quite sparse and others where there is an overabundance.
 You will get up close with the animals in their natural habitat.
 “It was fascinating to sit at a water hole and watch the animals interact: zebra and wildebeest drinking together, but always watchful of a pride of lions resting in the shade of a Marula tree” (Moira Lipshaw). “[An elephant] scooped up vegetation with his trunk, pounded the earth with his large feet, and kept us steadily in his glare.
 The range of emotions I felt as he stepped ever closer will live with me forever” (Penny Batchelor).

-The Tshukudu Reserve is well known for its lion breading program of which some cubs playfully enjoy the presence of people, so you can wheel (or walk) with them.
+The Tshukudu Reserve is well known for its lion breeding program in which some cubs playfully enjoy the presence of people, so you can wheel (or walk) with them.
 The rangers are incredibly respectful towards these animals and are also alert to any potential signs of danger.
 This private game reserve has 4 hand-reared cheetah brothers & sisters which love to be stoked and pure like a ‘house-cat’, they also join on walks/wheels.“The opportunity to touch animals that are living and hunting in the natural environment is rare, let alone to sit next to and stroke a purring cheetah” (Moira Lipshaw).
 Furthermore, while at the Tshukudu Reserve you can pay an added fee to explore and experience the culture of the Shangaan Village or even kiss a hippo.

 The Safari Vehicle